Shopify/turbograft/README.md

 * `data-tg-refresh-on-error`: (optional) The refresh keys to be refreshed, but using body of XHR which has failed.
 Only works with error 422.
 If the XHR returns and error and you do not supply a refresh-on-error, nothing is changed
 * `data-tg-full-refresh-on-error-except`: (optional) Replaces body except for specified refresh keys, using the body of the XHR which has failed.
 Only works with error 422
 * `data-tg-remote-once`: (optional) The action will only be performed once.
 Removes `data-tg-remote-method` and `data-tg-remote-once` from element after consumption
 * `data-tg-full-refresh`: Rather than using the content of the XHR response for partial page replacement, a full page refresh is performed.
-If `data-tg-refresh-on-success` is defined, the page will be reloaded on these keys.
-If `data-tg-refresh-on-success` is not defined, a full page refresh is performed.
+If `data-tg-refresh-on-success` or `data-tg-refresh-on-error` is defined, the page will be reloaded on those keys.
+If both `data-tg-refresh-on-success` and `data-tg-refresh-on-error` are not defined, a full page refresh is performed.
 Defaults to true if neither refresh-on-success nor refresh-on-error are provided
 * `data-tg-remote-norefresh`: Prevents `Page.refresh()` from being called, allowing methods to be executed without updating client state

 Note that as `data-tg-refresh-on-*` pertains to partial refreshes and `data-tg-full-refresh-on-*-except` pertains to full refreshes, they are incompatible with each other and should not be combined.